pea1bee/hotstar-ipl-ad-mute/README.md

 ![HOTSTAR IPL AD Muter](chrome/128.png?raw=true)
 # Hotstar Ad Muter

-This browser extension auto mutes annoying ads on live sport streams on Hotstar like IPL by intercepting Hotstar's ad tracking requests.
-It also dynamically determines how long to mute the tab by guessing the duration in the ad identifier.
+This tiny browser extension auto mutes certain ads in live sport streams on Hotstar like IPL by intercepting Hotstar's ad tracking requests.
+It also dynamically determines how long to mute by guessing the duration of the ad from the ad identifier.

-Provides respite to your ears by muting the following ads out of the box: **Parle Marie, Vimal Elaichi, Kamla Pasand, My11 Circle, IPL ads with Navjot Singh Sidhu or Aakash Chopra**.
+Provides respite to your ears by muting the following ads out of the box: **Parle Marie, Vimal Elaichi, Kamla Pasand, My11 Circle, anything with Navjot Singh Sidhu or Aakash Chopra**.

-I have made this browser add-on for my personal use and may add or remove ads to mute in the future from the current list.
+Made this browser add-on for personal use and may add or remove ads to mute in the future from the current list.
 Please read the customize section to add your own custom ad lists.

 ---